oxinabox/Citations.jl/README.md

 Citations.cite(::typeof(thing) = "2001, Jane Doe, Considerations of a Thing"
 ```

-Or you can use the helper macro `@declare_citation`:
+Or you can use the helper function `declare_citation`:

 ```
-@declare_citation thing,  "2001, Jane Doe, Considerations of a Thing"
+declare_citation(thing,  "2001, Jane Doe, Considerations of a Thing")
 ```

 #### Module (e.g. package)